Is my teenager ready to drive?

 Learning to become a safe, SMART driver doesn’t happen overnight, so it’s worth thinking about what else your teen has going on in their life before they learn to drive.
 School, work, volunteering, social commitments: these all take up time and adding something else into the mix can be a pressure for some teens.
 On the flip side, learning to drive can ultimately enable your teen to better juggle such commitments: once they are on the road, they can drive themselves to work, school and wherever else they need to go without relying on other people for lifts or on public transport.
 When considering driving schools, you might want to consider one that offers flexible online drivers education, so your teen can learn to drive on any device, at a pace that suits them.

-ready to help your teen with learning to drive?
+Are you ready to help your teen with learning to drive?

 State requirements vary, but most require a combination of one or more of the following: online drivers education, in-car driving lessons and a minimum period of parent supervised driving practice.